 Many of us have some kind of fear of flying.
 Even though I take around 100 flights yearly, I still have moments during flight when (I completely irrationally) get a very uneasy feeling.

 One app that I initially tested out just for fun, but has actually nearly rid me of any hint of fear when flying, is SkyGuru.

 Throughout the flight the app will tell you if and when you can expect turbulence, and explain what the sounds the plane makes and other sensations you’re experiencing actually are and why it’s not anything to be worried about.

 There are reviews on the App Store where users say the app has completely changed their life.
 So if you’re an anxious flyer or just want to learn more about how airplanes work, I recommend giving the app a try!

-SkyGuru is currently only available on iOS, but an Android version is in the works and is expected to launch very soon.
-Although the paid version costs $19.99 there’s a light version of the app that you can download for free and instead pay $3.99 per flight with full features.
+currently only available on iOS now available on both iOS and Android.
+Although the “Pro” version costs $19.99 (iOS only) there’s a light version of the app that you can download for free and instead pay $3.99 per flight with full features.